sandord/ikbd4gfa/README.md

 > The GFA source is present as a `.LST` file because it is in ASCII format while `.GFA` files are token-based.
 The token-based files wouldn't be previewable outside of the GFA Basic editor and they'd also make diffs and merges practically impossible.

 You can load the `.LST` file into your GFA editor using the Merge option.
 Then you'll have to load the [dist/IKBD4GFA.INL](dist/IKBD4GFA.INL) file in-line (see instructions at [Usage](#usage)).

+## Credits

+The excellent GODLIB has been a source of learning to me on the workings of the IKBD and how to properly implement an IKBD handler.
+See <https://github.com/ReservoirGods/GODLIB/blob/master/IKBD/IKBD_S.S>.